 Previously, I worked at the National Cooperative for the Disposal of Radioactive Waste in Switzerland (NAGRA), and held internships at the Swiss Federal Institute for Forest, Snow and Landscape Research (WSL), as well as at the Geographic Information Science and Technology group (GIST) at Oak Ridge National Laboratory (ORNL).

 I have published my work in peer-reviewed journals, such as the International Journal of Geographical Information Science (IJGIS), Spatial and Spatiotemporal Epidemiology (SSTE), and the ISPRS Annals of the Photogrammetry, Remote Sensing and Spatial Information Sciences.

 As I am also interested in data mining, machine learning and database technologies, I have earned the Graduate Certificate in Advanced Databases and Knowledge Discovery at the Department of Computer Science at UNCC.
-As my enthusiasm for computer science has evolved from a “tool to help my research” to an actual interest in it’s own right, I plan to work towards the Master of Science in Information Technology, starting Spring 2018.
+As my enthusiasm for computer science has evolved from a “tool to help my research” to an actual interest in it’s own right, I plan to work towards the Master’s degree in Computer Science, to be completed in Summer 2018.

 I’m passionate about sports, especially the beautiful olympic discipline of table tennis, which I have been playing for more than 20 years.
 I maintain a USATT rating of 2300 and higher, resulting in a top-ten ranking in the state of North Carolina.